NVE/nve-git-intro/README.md

 - Find things that has already been done.
 For example, it is not easy to search common hard drives (H felles).
 - Improve existing code and make available to others.
 We cannot suddenly change someone else's code on a shared drive without coordination.
 - Make changes on the same files at the same time.
 It is not easy to combine the changes people have made after a while.
 - Go back to earlier versions if something does not work anymore.
-We lack backups made at important points in time.
+We sometimes lack backups made at important points in time.

 Git (and Github) solves some of these problems.
 It is in the beginning a bit technical, but after a few hours practice it is rather easy to use and hopefully can save us a lot of time.